The top 25 fried chicken in Toronto by neighbourhood

 Morgans on the Danforth does fried chicken southern style.
 It comes with three pieces of chicken, slaw and sriracha honey, with your choice of jalapeno corn bread, garlic mashed potatoes or fries.

 The southern fried chicken dish at The Mugshot Tavern comes with a lot of food.
-Each order includes a trimmed half chicken battered and fried crisp, plus broccoli slaw and mac 'n' cheese (or your choice of side).
+Each order includes a trimmed half chicken battered and fried crisp, plus mac 'n' cheese and chicken gravy.

-Cluck Clucks boasts some of the best fried chicken in the city.
-Fried chicken is available by the piece, on a waffle and on a sandwich.
+Cluck Clucks boasts some of the tastiest fried chicken in the city.
+Fried chicken is available by the piece, on a waffle and or loaded in a sandwich.

 Max's Restaurant hails from the Philippines, as does its 70-year-old recipe for fried chicken.
 Available by the half or whole bird, expect flavourful and moist seasoned poultry, fried to a perfect golden hue.
 A side of garlic rice is well advised.